MLB Odds: Tigers - Guardians Prediction, Pick, How To Watch

 Why The Tigers Could Cover The Spread

-If the Tigers want to keep winning games and contending in the division, they will need to figure out how to score runs.
-In the five-game winning streak, they averaged 5.4 runs per game, while all the rest of their game combine for an average of 3.36 runs per game.
-In baseball, two runs are very often the difference between going home with a win and going home with a loss.
+The Tigers have not been above .500 yet this year and started the season 10-17.
+In that time, the offense struggled, scoring just one run in seven games and being shut out once.
+They were averaging just 3.36 runs per game, and struggling.
+Since then, they have averaged 5.57 runs per game.
+The difference of two runs more of scoring would have already won them four more games this year, and the club would be above .500.
+The biggest issue has been driving in runs in the scoring position.
 They have to do better at driving batters home when they are in scoring position.
-They average leaving 3.67 batters in scoring position per game, which is 24th in the majors.
-As a team, they are hitting just .207 with runners in scoring position, which is last in the majors.
-When you combine that with the fact that the Tigers are 26 in plate appearances with runners in scoring position, it is a recipe for low scoring.
+Last night they went five for 14, batting .357.
+On the season they are batting just .214, but that has risen over the last seven games.

 Ultimately, this will improve if the Tigers can have star players make strides here.
 First needs to be Spencer Torkelson.
-He is hitting just .194 with runners in scoring position this year and has just one extra-base hit in 38 plate appearances.
+He is hitting just .194 with runners in scoring position this year and has just one extra-base hit in 39 plate appearances.
 His struggles in these situations are nothing new though, as last year he hit .178 in these situations.
-While Torkelson leads the team in RBIs, he needs to figure out how to drive in more in the clutch at-bats.
-Behind Torkelson in RBIs for the team is Javier Baez, who is making the most of his RISP situations.
-On the season Baez has driven in 15, with three home runs, a batting average of .259, and an OPS of .707.
-When in the clutch RISP situations, his average jumps to .346 with an OPS of .958.
+Javier Baez and Riley Greene are leading the team in these situations though.
+Greene is hitting .357 while driving in 11 runs and slugging .500.
+Baez is hitting .345 with 13 RBIs while slugging .517.
+The more players like Akil Baddoo, Matt Vierling, and Spencer Torkelson can get toward that production, the more the Tigers will win.

-Getting the start of the Tigers on the mound will be Joey Wentz.
-Wentz is currently 0-3 on the season with a 6.67 ERA.
-In his last start, he gave up three home runs and five earned runs against the Mets.
-On the season, he has given up five earned runs in three of his six starts.
-When he has had good control, and gotten more weak pop-ups and more strikeouts, he has limited the runs.
-That has not been his consistent performance on the year though.
+The Tigers will be sending Michael Lorenzen to the mound in this one.
+In his four starts on the year, he is 1-1 with a 5.14 ERA.
+He started the season poorly, going four innings and giving up six in his first start.
+The second start of the year was a five-scoreless inning performance, but a no-decision as the Tigers only scored one run in the entire game.
+It was back to struggle for game three, with five runs scored in five innings, but once again he rebounded, giving up just one run in seven innings last time out.
+If he can find some consistency, the Tigers will have a very solid pitcher and a chance to win again.

 Why The Guardians Could Cover The Spread

 While the Tigers have struggled to score runs, the same can be said of the Guardians.
-The Guardians have scored 122 runs this year, which is 28th in the majors, and just one better than the Tigers.
-Cleveland gets more opportunities to score runners when they are in scoring position on the year and have hit slightly betters.
-Still, they have left more batters on than the Tigers, leaving 3.85 batters in scoring position per game.
-That is the second-worst mark in all of the majors.
+The Guardians have scored 124 runs this year, which is 29th in the majors, and just behind the Tigers, the big difference has been the recent stretch of games.
+While the Tigers are starting to score more, the Guardians are not.
+In their last ten games, the Guardians are scoring just 2.9 runs per game.
+That is heavily weighted by an 8-7 loss though, and if that is removed it is just 2.44 runs per game in nine games.

-Josh Naylor and Jose Ramirez have provided the majority of run production so far this year for Cleveland.
-Naylor has three home runs and 35 RBIs but is hitting just .202 on the year.
-Ramirez is hitting better, at .282, and his OBP is .364.
-He has 18 RBIs on the year and has scored 18 times while stealing five bases.
-Ramirez also leads the team in batting average with runners in scoring position.
-This year he has a slash line of .393/.525/.786 in those situations.
-Steven Kwan is also coming through on the regular in those spots, hitting .313.
-Still, other major players have struggled here.
-Josh Bell, Amed Rosario, and Josh Naylor are all hitting .250 or worse.
-The biggest issue is the three of them have combined for 29 strikeouts in these situations.
+Beyond Jose Ramirez, who has a slash line of .367/.500/.733 with runners in scoring position, much of the lineup has struggled in those situations.
+Mile Straw is hitting just .250 while striking out eight times.
+Amed Rosario has grounded into three double plays, struck out 11 times, and driven in just five runs.
+Josh Bell has driven in 11 RBIs with runners in scoring position, but also hitting just .243.
+In the category of sOPS+, which measures performance compared to the league average in a situation with 100 being the league average, only two players are over 100 on the season.
+It is a major area of needed improvement for the Guardians.

-Tanner Bibee will be getting the start for the Guardians today.
-He has only made two starts on the season and pitched well.
-In his first start, he went 5.2 innings and have up just one run to get the win.
-In his second time out against the Yankees, it was two runs in 5.1 innings, but a no-decision.
+Maybe today, they will not need as much run support, as Shane Bieber is going to the mound.
+In his seven starts this year, Bieber is 2-1 with a 2.96 ERA.
+He has given up two or three runs in his last six starts though.
+While he is not giving up a ton of runs, always limiting the other team below four, he is also not getting a lot of run support.
+In his five games that he either lost or had a no-decision, Bieber has gotten just 13 runs of support.

 Final Tigers-Guardians Prediction & Pick